pastweb/atom-css/README.md

 - `coded`: the className syntax will be `_a26fl1d4`, where the hash code will be calculated using the property name and value as key.

 ### Processed classNames
 Of course we can expect a CSS class to be reused and modified for a specific selector.
-In this case the calss already processed will be not modified any specific selector as example:
+In this case the only the calss with the less specific selector will be processed as example:
 ```css
 /* CSS source */
 .panel {